polterguy/polterguy.github.io/documentation/magic.lambda.slots/index.md

 or whether or not it has a static value, or a list of nodes
 * __[slots.vocabulary]__ - Returns the names of all dynamically created slots

-Most of the above slots have async **[wait.xxx]** overloads.
-Below is an example of how to create and invoke a slot.

 ```
 /*
  * First we create a dynamic slot.